dapak2002/programming-languages-2022/Lab2-Lambda-Calculus/LambdaFun/README.md

  \___|   \___| \__|     \______/ \__|  \__|
 ```

+Instructions:
+- Copy this folder to your machine.
+- Compile with `cabal build`.
+- If the previous step does not work [use Docker](https://hackmd.io/@alexhkurz/HJxD19_Vo#Assignment-3).
-To compile run `cabal build` and to launch the REPL, run `cabal exec lamfun`.
-For help, type `:help` in the REPL.
+- Launch the REPL with `cabal exec lamfun`.
+- For help, type `:help` in the REPL.
+- `:load test/examples.lc`

 The full grammar of λFun is given below: